 |Susana Lorenzo-Zamorano||Unit coordinator|

-In order to meet the learning outcomes students are required to engage in regular independent language learning devoting an average of ten hours per week to work on the various language skills.
+In order to meet the learning outcomes students are required to engage in regular independent language learning devoting an average of five to six hours per week to work on the various language skills.